 - How to use AWS CloudTrail to configure trails and set up controls and permissions

-- How AWS Config allows you have visibility of your entire AWS infrastructure from a configuration perspective
+- How AWS Config allows you to have visibility of your entire AWS infrastructure from a configuration perspective

 - How AWS Config integrates with other AWS services such as SNS, S3, and CloudTrail

 - How to use AWS Config to track and audit security changes

 - How to configure and manage the AWS Trusted Advisor console to improve your infrastructure/li>